Free HR Services from our Employee Relations Experts. Find out more.

 Landmark privacy reforms introduced: ‘doxxing’ criminalised and data protections strengthened

-The first tranche of the Federal Government’s privacy reforms is before Parliament, with automated decision-making, overseas data flows and new “anti-doxxing” measures among the proposed changes.
+The first tranche of the Federal Government’s privacy reforms has passed Parliament, with automated decision-making, overseas data flows and new “anti-doxxing” measures among the new laws.

 The landmark Privacy and other Legislation Amendment Bill 2024 also addresses children’s privacy and introduces a new statutory tort for serious invasions of privacy.